-For instance, in a classic study, retail giant Sears Holdings Corporation (annual revenue around US$25 billion), found every 5% increase in employee attitude scores brought a 1-3% increase in customer satisfaction and a 0.5% increase in revenue.
+Also, in a classic study, retail giant Sears Holdings Corporation (annual revenue around US$25 billion), found every 5% increase in employee attitude scores brought a 1-3% increase in customer satisfaction and a 0.5% increase in revenue.
 Good communication played a significant role in greater employee satisfaction.

 An Australian survey in 2007 found similar results.
-Conducted by Nigel De Bussy from Curtin University, the study found that companies actively engaging in stakeholder orientation activities achieved stronger financial performance, with a correlation of 0.84 for employee programs compared with the correlation for customers (0.36), suppliers (0.35) and communities (0.32).
+Conducted by Professor Nigel De Bussy from Curtin University, the study found that companies actively engaging in stakeholder orientation activities achieved stronger financial performance, with a correlation of 0.84 for employee programs compared with the correlation for customers (0.36), suppliers (0.35) and communities (0.32).
 The correlation of financial performance with shareholder orientation was minimal at 0.08.

 These studies don’t actually prove that happier employees create happier customers and therefore higher profits, but they show a very strong correlation, which is almost the same thing.